 When setting your objectives, it's important to consider the available resources and budget.
 Are you working with a small team and limited resources, or do you have a dedicated content marketing department?
 Aligning your objectives with your resources will ensure that you can execute your strategy effectively.

 In addition to setting overall objectives, it's also beneficial to establish key performance indicators (KPIs) to track your progress.
 These KPIs could include metrics such as website traffic, conversion rates, social media engagement, or email open rates.
+The content strategy also needs to connect with your broader demand generation approach for SaaS — content without a demand gen engine behind it rarely moves the pipeline.
 Regularly monitoring and analyzing these metrics will help you identify areas of improvement and optimize your content marketing efforts.

 Now that you have established your goals and identified your target audience, it's time to create high-quality, relevant content that resonates with your audience.